Blog Post

 What is Google Hummingbird?

-Google has not disclosed much concrete information about the new update yet, but Search Engine Land managed to gather some facts through discussions with "Googlers": apparently backlinks remain important for the new algorithm.
-PageRank also continues to play a role along with more than 200 other "main factors" in the algorithm.
-Also important: Hummingbird completely replaces the old algorithm—and this without it being noticed publicly before the official announcement of the update!
-Panda and Penguin were updates of the old algorithm but, according to Google, are also part of Hummingbird.
-The new algorithm consists of old and new factors tailored to the new requirements of search.
-Interestingly, Bill Slawski on SEO by the Sea points out a patent filed by Google.
-It's unclear whether the described procedure is actually used in Hummingbird, but it's conceivable.
-Under the title "Synonym identification based on co-occurring terms," it's about identifying synonyms based on co-occurrence, i.e., the simultaneous appearance of terms.
+Google has not revealed much concrete information about the new update so far, but in conversation with "Googlers," search engine land was able to gather some facts: backlinks remain important for the new algorithm, and PageRank continues to be considered along with over 200 other "main factors" in the algorithm.
+Importantly, Hummingbird completely replaces the old algorithm — and it wasn’t really noticed by the public until the official announcement of the update!
+Panda and Penguin were updates to the old algorithm, but according to Google, they are also components of Hummingbird.
+The new algorithm consists of both old and new factors tailored to the new demands of search.
+An interesting aspect in this context is a patent registered by Google, highlighted by Bill Slawski on SEO by the Sea.
+It is unclear whether the described method is actually being used in Hummingbird, but it is conceivable.
+Under the title "Synonym identification based on co-occurring terms," it discusses the identification of synonyms based on co-occurrence, i.e., the simultaneous occurrence of terms.

 The abstract of the patent reads as follows:

-Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, for identifying a particular query term of an original search query, identifying a candidate synonym for the particular query term in context with another non-adjacent query term of the original search query that is not adjacent to the particular query term in the original search query, accessing stored data that specifies, for a pair of terms that includes the particular query term and the candidate synonym of the particular query term, a respective confidence value for the other non-adjacent query term, determining that, in the stored data, the confidence value for the other non-adjacent query term satisfies a threshold, and determining to revise the original search query to include the candidate synonym of the particular query term, based on determining that the confidence value for the other non-adjacent query term satisfies the threshold.
+Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, for identifying a particular query term of an original search query, identifying a candidate synonym for the particular query term in context with another non-adjacent query term of the original search query that is not adjacent to the particular query term in the original search query, accessing stored data that specifies, for a pair of terms that includes the particular query term and the candidate synonym of the particular query term, a respective confidence value for the other non-adjacent query term, determining that, in the stored data, the confidence value for the other non-adjacent query term satisfies a threshold, and determining to revise the original search query to include the candidate synonym of the particular query term, based on determining that the confidence value of the other non-adjacent query term satisfies the threshold.

 Nadine